JakeHartnell/Grow.js/README.md

-# Grow.js
+# Getting started
-### The free, extensible, document-based, interoperable IoT framework
+Grow.js is an npm packagle for creating and connecting devices to a [Grow-IoT](https://github.com/CommonGarden/Grow-IoT) instance.
+It is loosely based off of some of the work happening on the W3C web-of-things community group.
+[Full grow.js documentation can be found here](http://commongarden.github.io/grow.js/).

-An npm packagle for creating and connecting devices to a [Grow-IoT](https://github.com/CommonGarden/Grow-IoT) instance.
-It works with most devices that can run node, and plays very well with the [Johnny-Five robotics library](http://johnny-five.io/).
+You will need a microcontroller (such as arduino or raspberry pi).
+Grow.js works with most devices that can run node, and plays very well with the [Johnny-Five robotics library](http://johnny-five.io/), which has plugins for [a large number of devices](http://johnny-five.io/#platform-support).

 Install with: